Skip to content

 • std::string

-• std::string_view: Does not copy the data.
+• std::string_view: Does not copy the data

-OcaString is defined to contain an UTF-8 encoded string.
+OcaString is defined to contain a UTF-8 encoded string.
 When decoding, the content will be validated to contain only codepoints in the "Unicode Assignables" set defined in section 4.2 of RFC 9893.
 This behavior can be customized by defining the macro AES70_IS_VALID_UTF8(start, end, codepoints).
 See the source file include/aes70/utf8/code_codepoints.hpp for more details.

 OcaBlob and OcaLongBlob#